0xbinder/0xbinder.github.io/content/posts/perfectroot_ctf_2024/index.md

 Decompiling the binary with binary ninja we notice a method that was `neverCalled`.
 It does some logging `Decrypt Success`.
 All we have to do is call the function and check the logs.
-There are several ways to approach this; but the easy and quick way was to use frida.
+There are several ways to approach this; but the easy and quick way is to use frida.
 The other approach can be found here https://developer.android.com/studio/projects/add-native-code

 ![img-description](3_3.png)